Open Now

 Before you begin unblocking your basement drain, ensure you have a few essential tools:

-• Plunger ?
-Choose a large, forceful sink/toilet plunger with a deep cup and a sturdy wooden handle for extra leveraging power.
+• Plunger – Choose a large, forceful sink/toilet plunger with a deep cup and a sturdy wooden handle for extra leveraging power.

-• Drain Snake/Auger ?
-Both hand crank and electric-powered varieties work.
+• Drain Snake/Auger – Both hand crank and electric-powered varieties work.
 Select a length fitting pipe run.

-• Bucket ?
-Catches dirty drain water; provides plunger supplemental water.
+• Bucket – Catches dirty drain water; provides plunger supplemental water.

-• Old Towels ?
-Soak up splatter spills.
+• Old Towels – Soak up splatter spills.

-• Flashlight ?
-Illuminates inner drain workings.
+• Flashlight – Illuminates inner drain workings.

-• Gloves & Goggles ?
-Guard against contact with contaminated water and debris.
+• Gloves & Goggles – Guard against contact with contaminated water and debris.

-• Knee Pads ?
-Save joints from hard basement flooring during lengthy snaking sessions.
+• Knee Pads – Save joints from hard basement flooring during lengthy snaking sessions.

 Make sure to wear protective equipment like gloves, goggles, and knee pads before working on a drain that likely contains questionable grime.
-Avoid open cuts or direct skin contact throughout the process, as you don?t want to risk contact with contaminated water and debris inside the pipes.
+Avoid open cuts or direct skin contact throughout the process, as you don’t want to risk contact with contaminated water and debris inside the pipes.

 Evaluating Your Clog Situation

-Check how much water is pooling in the drain well - if it?s filled right up to the brim, that likely indicates a major blockage.
-If it?s only partially covered, a minor clog is more probable.
+Check how much water is pooling in the drain well.
+If it’s filled right up to the brim, that likely indicates a major blockage.
+If it’s only partially covered, a minor clog is more probable.
 Use a wire hanger to carefully feel around inside the drain opening and gauge how deep into the pipe the debris is stuck.

-Also, observe if any daylight shines down from overhead when you shut off the basement lights.
+Also, observe if daylight shines down from overhead when you shut off the basement lights.
 A faint glow suggests gunk accumulated closer to the surface before the pipe travels horizontally away into darker areas.

 Getting clues upfront as to partial or complete clogging, surface or inner pipe locations, and estimated debris amounts appropriately informs your action plan and gears you up for the necessary level of effort.